This is the multi-page printable view of this section. Click here to print.

 Caution

-• If there are directly connected nodes that are not node pools created by the Kubernete Engine service, using the feature may cause malfunction.
+• If there are nodes directly attached instead of node pools created by the Kubernetes Engine service, using this feature may cause malfunction.

-Node auto-recovery is a feature that, when an abnormal node is detected in the cluster, automatically deletes it and creates a new node to restore all node counts in the node pool to a normal state.
+Node auto-recovery is a feature that automatically deletes an abnormal node detected in the cluster and creates a new node to restore the node count in the node pool to a normal state.
 This feature operates based on the node pool.

 Caution

-Node auto-recovery deletes the existing node and creates a new node when communication between K8S Control Planes fails due to node (Virtual Server) issues, stopped state, network issues, etc., according to the node auto-recovery conditions, so caution is required when using it.
+Node auto-recovery deletes the existing node and creates a new node when communication between K8S Control Planes fails due to node (Virtual Server) problems, a stopped state, network issues, etc., according to the node auto-recovery conditions, so caution is required when using it.

-If there are directly connected nodes that are not part of the node pool created by the Kubernete Engine service, the feature may malfunction when used.
+If there are nodes that were directly connected instead of node pools created by the Kubernetes Engine service, using this feature may cause malfunction.

-To set up the node auto-recovery feature, follow these steps.
+To configure the node auto-recovery feature, follow these steps.

-2. Click the Cluster menu on the Service Home page.
-You will be taken to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Go to the Cluster List page.

-3. Cluster List page, select the cluster you want to use the node auto-recovery feature.
-Move to the Cluster Details page.
+3. On the Cluster List page, select the cluster for which you want to use the node auto-recovery feature.
+3. Go to the Cluster Details page.

-4. On the Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
-You will be taken to the Node Pool Details page.
+4. On the Cluster Details page, after selecting the Node Pool tab, click the Node Pool name you wish to edit.
+4. Navigate to the Node Pool Details page.

-5. Click the Edit icon on the right of Node Pool Information on the Node Pool Details page.
-The Edit Node Pool popup window opens.
+5. On the Node Pool Details page, click the Edit icon on the right of Node Pool Information.
+5. Edit Node Pool A popup window opens.

-6. Node Pool Edit In the popup, select Node Auto Recovery as Enable, then click the Confirm button.
+6. Node Pool Edit in the popup window, after selecting Node Auto Recovery as Enable, click the Confirm button.

 Reference